 When it comes to addictive relationships, the most common types of people are; those who love too much (Anxious), and those who love too little, (the Avoidant).
 If you vacillate between the two you are an Ambivalent.
 It’s not really “love” that we are talking about.
-It is actually an energy that either desires a wound to be healed by filling it up with a relationship (Anxious) or an energy that is trying to not be engulfed by keeping relationships at a distance (Avoidant) or both (Ambivalent).
+It is actually energy that either desires a wound to be healed by filling it up with a relationship (Anxious) or energy that is trying to not be engulfed by keeping relationships at a distance (Avoidant) or both (Ambivalent).

 Most Ambivalent individuals are frightened of intimacy and usually pursue unavailable people.
 This kind of ambivalence, more than any other, feeds on fantasies and delusions.